MicrosoftDocs/cpp-docs.it-it/docs/standard-library/map-class.md

         << mapped1 << "." << endl;

    // The following line would cause an error because
-   // the value_type is not assignable
+   // the value_type isn't assignable
    // value1 = cInt2Int ( 4, 40 );

    cout  << "The keys of the mapped elements are:";